Jubatian/rrpge-spec/specs/acc_arch.rst

 ------------------------------------------------------------------------------

-The accelerator is designed to perform one 32 bit memory access on the Video RAM every second cycle (interleaved with the Graphics Display Generator's accesses) at it's peak rate.
+The accelerator is designed to perform one 32 bit memory access on the Peripheral RAM every second cycle (interleaved with the Graphics Display Generator's accesses) at it's peak rate.
 Most of the modes are pipelined to perform by this rule except when delayed by reindexing.

 Reindexing can be performed at one pixel per cycle irrespective of whether the destination has to be accessed for it (VDR enabled) or not.

-Following the performance (in main clock cycles) for each of the eight major stage combinations are provided. 'n' is the Video RAM cell count which has to be written during the operation, 'p' is the count of pixels to render, 'r' is the number of rows to render.
+Following the performance (in main clock cycles) for each of the eight major stage combinations are provided. 'n' is the PRAM cell count which has to be written during the operation, 'p' is the count of pixels to render, 'r' is the number of rows to render.
 In the Accel. combine column only the 'n' member is shown where appropriate.

 +------+------+-----+------------------------------------+-------------------+
 | Disp | Mode | VRE | Cycles                             | Accel. combine    |